Incentivized Federated Learning and Unlearning: Simulations

 \section{Simulations}

-In this section, we use simulations to evaluate the performance of our mechanism.
-In Section \ref{exset}, we specify our experiment setting.
-In Section \ref{exres}, we validate the users' and the server's optimal strategies and compare our mechanism with state-of-the-art benchmarks.
+In this section, we use simulations to evaluate the performance of our proposed mechanism.
+Specifically, in Section \ref{exset}, we specify our experiment setting.
+In Section \ref{exres}, we validate the optimal strategies of the users and the server in unlearning-allowed and unlearning-forbidden scenarios, and we also compare our mechanism with state-of-the-art benchmarks.